Prompt Categories Cluster for Weakly Supervised Semantic Segmentation: Experiments

 \subsection{Comparison with State-of-the-arts}

-\textbf{Comparison of Pseudo labels.} Our PPC method effectively utilizes shared information between similar categories to help model better distinguish similar classes to alleviate semantic ambiguity between these classes.
+\textbf{Comparison of Pseudo labels.} Our PCC method effectively utilizes shared information between similar categories to help the model better distinguish similar classes and alleviate semantic ambiguity between these classes.
+By leveraging the inherent commonalities among semantically related categories, our approach enhances the discriminative power of the feature representations.
+This enables the model to capture subtle differences that are otherwise obscured by overlapping characteristics, thereby producing more reliable pseudo-labels.
+Furthermore, the PCC method systematically aggregates shared semantic cues, which results in a more robust classification framework.
+The integration of these cues not only refines the decision boundaries between closely related classes but also contributes to reducing misclassifications that stem from ambiguous feature patterns.
 As shown in Tab.~\ref{tab:vocbpm}, our approach has a significant superiority compared with the current SOTA methods in pseudo-label quality.
+These results highlight the effectiveness of incorporating shared information in addressing the challenges of semantic ambiguity, ultimately leading to improved segmentation performance.

-\textbf{Improvements in Segmentation Results.} To assess our method, we train DeepLab V2 with generated pseudo labels and compare the segmentation results on validation set of PASCAL VOC with previous state-of-the-art methods in Tab.~\ref{tab:vocseg}.
-Our PPC shows significant performance improvement.
-The qualitative segmentation results as shown in Fig.~\ref{fig:result} also show our method can get more accurate segmentation results.
+\textbf{Improvements in Segmentation Results.} To assess our method, we train DeepLab V2 with generated pseudo labels and compare the segmentation results on the validation set of PASCAL VOC with previous state-of-the-art methods in Tab.~\ref{tab:vocseg}.
+Our PCC shows significant performance improvement.
+The qualitative segmentation results, as shown in Fig.~\ref{fig:result}, also demonstrate that our method can achieve more accurate segmentation outcomes.
+In addition, extensive experiments were conducted to verify the consistency and robustness of our approach under various conditions.
+By integrating pseudo labels generated through our PCC method, DeepLab V2 is able to leverage a more precise supervisory signal, which contributes to better learning of semantic boundaries.
+The improvements are particularly evident in complex scenes where object boundaries are subtle and class overlaps occur frequently.
+The performance gains reflected in Tab.~\ref{tab:vocseg} indicate that our method not only enhances overall segmentation accuracy but also improves per-class Intersection-over-Union metrics.
+Moreover, the visual results in Fig.~\ref{fig:result} provide clear evidence that our approach successfully reduces common segmentation errors, such as over-smoothing and misclassification, thus ensuring more reliable and detailed delineation of object regions.

+\textbf{Visualization of Heatmaps.} We present the results of heatmap visualization in Fig.~\ref{fig:heatmap}.
+Pixels with values in yellow indicate the probability of belonging to the predicted class.
+Through the heatmap results, we can observe that in key areas of the object, the predicted probabilities are significantly high, while they gradually decrease toward the edges, highlighting the model's confidence in central regions and uncertainty at the boundaries.
+This phenomenon suggests that the model effectively captures the core features of objects while exhibiting smooth probability transitions at object boundaries.
+Furthermore, our method demonstrates superior object localization and segmentation accuracy by refining class-specific activation responses.
+Compared to existing approaches, our method produces heatmaps with sharper and more concentrated activations around object regions, leading to more precise segmentation results.
+These improvements suggest that PCC effectively enhances the model’s ability to preserve semantic details while mitigating ambiguity in object boundaries.